Perle (GR) Hop

 Experienced brewers have chosen the following hops as substitutions of Perle (GR):

-Is Perle (GR) available as Cryo/Lupulin powder?
+Is Perle (GR) available in lupulin powder?

 If you see an error in our data, please let us know!